-Disruption of public traffic 1.
-Any person who wilfully obstructs, disrupts or endangers public traffic, in particular traffic on the roads, on water or in the air and as a result knowingly causes danger to the life and limb of other people is liable to a custodial sentence not exceeding three years or to a mone-tary penalty.
+Disruption of public traffic

+1. Any person who wilfully obstructs, disrupts or endangers public traffic, in particular traffic on the roads, on water or in the air and as a result knowingly causes danger to the life and limb of other people shall be liable to a custodial sentence not exceeding three years or to a monetary penalty.